 - Pour pasta mixture into the baking dish used to roast the squash.
 Scatter torn mozzarella cheese overtop.

-- Rub sage leaves with remaining ½ Tbsp oil and arrange on top of pasta.
+- Rub sage leaves with remaining ½ tablespoon oil and arrange on top of pasta.
 Bake for 20 minutes, or until mozzarella is fully melted.
 Serve with freshly grated Parmesan, if desired.